bleedblue7/Master-Thesis/README.md

    • Analysis of the absolute errors derived for different methods on the same input data with noise.

+## II.
+Pronunciation-based errors as noise that happens due to different language backgrounds.

+In this approach, noise generation part has three different methods.
+Depending on the similarly pronounced vowels or consonants I have generated noisy datasets from the original corpus, also in another test case I generated the noise mixing both vowels and consonants on a random basis.

 ## References
 <a id="1">[1]</a>